4km3/hms/docs/day1/CI/slides/CI.md

 ### Continuous Integration

-- CI is the discipline of integrating software construction within a development team
-- Traditional code development involves multiple manual steps which might introduce new bugs
-- CI enables:
-	- Safer pipelines
-	- Faster pipelines
+---

+- CI is a practice that aims to prevent integration problems, aka “integration hell”
+- In order to build but the most trivial pieces of software, multiple steps are often required
+- These steps, collectively, can be understood as “build pipelines”
+- CI techniques allows these build pipelines to be fully automated
+	- Automation reduces the build time
+	- Also minimizes the chance of human error
+- TDD is essential, otherwise essential feedback won't be availablee (did it fail? did it not?
+I'll ask my dog, then)
-- CI also ensures that the code can be rolled into production anytime
+- A consecuence of CI is that the code can be rolled into production with little extra effort

 ---